TNBakke/denver_airbnb/README.md

 * What are the most popular Denver Airbnb Rental Neighborhoods? -- DONE
 * Which Denver Airbnb Neighborhoods charge the most for listings?
 * Which neighborhoods are growing the fastest in terms of rental properties?
-* Which Denver Airbnb listings are the most successful (i.e. have most user reviews) and where are they located?

 ## Quantity of Denver Airbnb Listings Through the Years

 After analyzing the data from the available datasets, you can see that the quantity of Denver Airbnb Rentals increased from under 4,000 in November 2017 to a maximum of about 5,200 units in November 2018.
 It is worth noting that the quantity of Denver Airbnb Rentals in May 2016 was only 2,505 units, but since there was an 18 month gap between datasets, I decided not to include that value in my plot.
 That growth over the 18 month span is a 156% increase in rental units.
+INSERT NOTE ABOUT COVID DROP OFF AND ADD LINE TO PLOT!!!

 **INSERT PLOT HERE**